jlpatter/OldOrangeGitFish/README.md

 * Arch-based: `sudo pacman -S libsecret`

 ### Development
-Setup environment: run `npm install`, then run `npm rebuild` (which takes a really long time as it's compiling nodegit).
-If either step throws errors, be sure to install the missing dependencies or log an issue.
+Setup environment: run `npm install` (which takes a really long time as it's compiling nodegit).
+If that step throws any errors, be sure to install the missing dependencies or log an issue.
 You may want to install `nvm` and run `nvm use` in the project directory in order to use the correct version of node.

 #### Windows Development
-(I'm so sorry, prepare for pain)

 Perform the following steps in order:

 * Install Python2 and Python3